bodaro/riveroad/cleaners.md

 * You can use the laundry detergent labelled "W&B" (thats the renting company, Wells and Bennet) or the detergent on the bottom shelf (in the cupboard above the washing machine).
 * Please clean the gas BBQ
 * If hot tub looks dirty or is low on water please let me know and Ill have my guy come out
-* check propane tank for the Gas BBQ (it has a gauage and or if no gauage then if its really light it needs filling)
+* check propane tank for the Gas BBQ (it has a gauge and or if no gauge then if its really light it needs filling)
-* make sure there are supplies for paper towels, toilet paper, soap, garbage bags, liquid hand soap, recycling bags, dishwasher soap in the hallway closet (in addition to the middle cupboard in each bathrtoom).
+* make sure there are supplies for paper towels, toilet paper, soap, garbage bags, liquid hand soap, recycling bags, dishwasher soap in the hallway closet (in addition to the middle cupboard in each bathroom).
 So, supplies ion case we run out for the guests are in the hall closet. there is another set of supplies for you to use (and replenish in the bathrooms, kitchen and the hall closet) in the master closet.
 * take away trash

 * putting out the correct number of towels,